 Any concepts on this page might be on the quiz.
-The quiz will be in late November.
+The quiz will be on November 7.

 Scratch and Programming